The Most Musical Songbirds in America

-Discover why you should be listening for these top-notch types of songbirds.
+Bird songs are beautiful and melodic.
+Discover why you should be listening as well as looking for these musical types of songbirds.

 Another thrush with a delightful song is the veery.
 This bird’s simple song, a whirling, reedy repetition of its own name, is also delivered at dawn and dusk in the dim forest, going straight to the romantic heart of the listener.

 The song of the hermit thrush isn’t nearly as sweet and heart-tugging, but its rapid, liquid melody resonates with our ears because it follows some of our own musical scales, a trait that researchers only confirmed last November after carefully analyzing recordings.

 Finally, a bird so common we tend to never give it a second glance: the American robin.
 Take a few minutes to listen, and you’ll see it shares the musical talents of its thrush family.
 Wake up early to listen for a robin bird call.

 An unstoppable waterfall of notes spills from the throat of the tiny, indefatigable house wren, one of our most beloved backyard birds.
 Put up a birdhouse with a 1-1/8-inch entrance, and you have a good chance of welcoming a whole family (including baby wrens!).
 The house wren is the virtuoso, but all wrens have voices that will perk your ears up.
 Learn what a Carolina wren call sounds like.

 Loud, clear, whistled songs are the hallmark of these vividly colored birds.
 Oranges, jelly, sugar water and suet will attract orioles to visit your yard.
 Learn what a Baltimore oriole song sounds like.